How to Get 100 Google Reviews in 90 Days

 Building Your 90-Day Review Engine

-Getting to 100 salon reviews in 90 days means averaging just over one review per day.
-That’s achievable if you’re seeing 8-12 clients daily with decent response rates.
+Getting to 100 reviews in 90 days means averaging just over one review per day.
+That’s achievable if you’re seeing a steady flow of patients daily with decent response rates.

 Your success depends on three elements: consistency, personalization, and timing automation.